Frequently Asked Questions

 How do I read my gauge on my tank?

 The gauge will usually be located under the lid on the top of your tank.
 Simply lift the lid and find the dial with numbers from 5 to 95.
 Those numbers indicate the percentage of propane in your tank.
 All SMART System customers can read the tank gauge from the comfort of their home, there is no need to make a trip out to the tank.
+We can also send you a weekly tank reading from your SMART System via email – contact your local office if you would like that automatic update.

 Why isn’t my tank filled to 100 percent capacity?